valkey-io/valkey-doc/topics/lua-api.md

 ### <a name="server.error_reply"></a> `server.error_reply(x)`

-* Since version: 2.6.0
 * Available in scripts: yes
 * Available in functions: yes

 This is a helper function that returns an [error reply](protocol.md#simply-errors).
-The helper accepts a single string argument and returns a Lua table with the _err_ field set to that string.
+The helper accepts a single string argument and returns a Lua table with the `err` field set to that string.

-The outcome of the following code is that _error1_ and _error2_ are identical for all intents and purposes:
+The outcome of the following code is that `error1` and `error2` are identical for all intents and purposes:

 ```lua
 local text = 'ERR My very special error'